pasqal-io/qoolqit/docs/contents/devices.md

 By default, each device creates a default converter where the energy unit is set as that device's maximum amplitude.
 If you make no changes to the device's converter, this means that amplitude values in the range $[0, 1]$ will be converted to values in the range $[0, \Omega_\text{max}]$.

-For advanced usage, customizing the unit conversion factors is possible.
+For advanced users, customizing the unit conversion factors is possible.

 ```python exec="on" source="material-block" result="json" session="devices"